 - Teachers will discuss this policy with students at assemblies and in classrooms.

-- When inappropriate use is detected it will be dealt with in terms of this policy.
+- When inappropriate use occurs it will be dealt with in terms of this policy.

 - The community will be made aware of the policy on the school’s website and when students are inducted to the school.